 To determine whether your local marketing tools and processes are too cumbersome, too antiquated or an outright deterrent to partner participation, start by evaluating your Digital Asset Management (DAM) system.
-Here are 10 important questions to ask when trying to discern whether your DAM is a vast, cavernous, disorganized warehouse or the easy-to-navigate systematic library of local marketing assets it should be:
+Here are 10 important questions to ask when trying to discern whether your DAM is a vast disorganized warehouse or an easy-to-navigate systematic library of local marketing assets:

-- Does your DAM allow your Brand to set permissions about which assets can be accessed and by whom, based on Partner tier, geographical location, campaign or type of tactic?
+- Does your DAM allow your brand to set permissions about which marketing campaign assets can be accessed and by whom, based on partner tier, geographical location, local ad campaign?

-- Can your Brand team set expiration dates on assets, images and campaigns based on copyrights, seasonal campaigns or limited-time promotions?
+- Can your brand team set expiration dates on marketing campaign assets and images based on copyrights, seasonal ad campaigns or limited-time promotions?

-- Are the “customizable assets” in your DAM basically PDFs that your Partners are expected to edit?
+- Are the “customizable” local marketing campaign assets in your DAM basically PDFs that your partners are expected to edit?

-- Is your DAM set up to work seamlessly with Ad Building technology and dynamic templates that allow for more sophisticated and nuanced customizations?
+- Is your DAM set up to work seamlessly with ad builder technology and dynamic local ad templates that allow for more sophisticated and nuanced ad customizations?

 - Does your DAM allow certain images to be tied to text — such as headlines, captions or product descriptions — to ensure accuracy in messaging?

-If your Digital Asset Management tool doesn’t measure up, one of the most significant factors to consider is the inherent limitation single-solution DAM vendors when compared to more comprehensive Through-Channel Marketing Automation (TCMA) platforms.
+If your Digital Asset Management tool doesn’t measure up, one of the most significant factors to consider is the inherent limitation single-solution DAM vendors when compared to a more comprehensive Through Channel Marketing Automation (TCMA) platform.
 Leading TCMA platforms offer:

 - Advanced DAM functionality, with asset tagging and search features

-- Ad Building technology, with data-driven customization embedded with brand-compliant options
+- Ad builder technology, with data-driven customization embedded with brand-compliant options

-- An integrated network of expert Marketing Service Provicers — to ensure flawless brand-compliant campaign execution
+- An integrated network of expert Marketing Service Providers — to ensure flawless brand-compliant campaign execution

-- Flexible funding options, including instant co-pay, claims and reimbursement, and change management features
+- Flexible Co-Op Advertising and MDF funding options, including instant co-pay, claims and reimbursement, and change management features

-- Access to real-time analytics for data-driven decisions
+- Access to real-time local marketing analytics for data-driven decisions